TITAN-FZJ/TITAN/README.md

 and thin films.
 It can describe Ferromagnetic Resonance (FMR) experiments and intrinsic Spin and Orbital Momentum Hall Effects (including Anomalous and Planar Hall effects), for example.
-A multi-orbital tight-binding model is used, with the el-el interaction described by a Hubbard-like hamiltonian [2].
+A multi-orbital tight-binding model (as parametrized by Slater and Koster [1]) is used, with the el-el interaction described by a Hubbard-like hamiltonian [2].
 The spin-orbit interaction is present, and a static magnetic field can be applied in any direction.
-Excitations are obtained in Kubo's linear response approach [1].
+Excitations are obtained in Kubo's linear response approach [3].

 An applied AC electric field (described by a time-dependent potential vector) that couples to the current density is applied, and the following